vishvAsa/vedAH_yajuH/Rk/shAkalam/aitareya-brAhmaNam/haug/00/CONTENTS.md

 ...
 70- 88 CHAPTER 4.
 The Dvidevatya Graha libations, i.e., the libations poured from

-the Aindravāyava, Maitrāvaruna and Asvina Grahas.
+the Aindravāyava, Maitrāvaruna and Aśvina Grahas.
 Ritayajas.
 The Silent Praise

 .
 88— 98 CIIAPTER 5.
 The different parts of the Ajya sastra : Ahāva, Nivid, Sakta ...
 96-106